 4.3.23.1 General

-GLK STAs establish links with other GLK STAs.
-These links are suitable to be used as links inside an IEEE Std 802.1Q network.
-For an infrastructure GLK example, see Figure 4-13b (Infrastructure BSS with GLK links).
+GLK STAs establish general links with other GLK STAs.
+These general links are suitable to be used as links inside an IEEE Std 802.1Q network.
+For an infrastructure general link example, see Figure 4-13b (Infrastructure BSS with general links).

 A GLK STA coordinates with a GLK convergence function to provide an Internal Sublayer Service SAP to an IEEE Std 802.1Q bridge for each peer GLK STA with which it is communicating.
 It also provides link metrics for the use of external path selection protocols such as spanning tree.

-A GLK STA that starts a BSS uses membership selector values in the Supported Rates and BSS Membership Selectors element to set the BSS policy of requiring or not requiring GLK or Ethertype protocol discrimination (EPD) support for any STA that joins the BSS.
+A GLK STA that starts a BSS uses membership selector values set the BSS policy of requiring or not requiring general link or Ethertype protocol discrimination (EPD) support for any STA that joins the BSS.

 A non-AP STA acts as either a GLK STA or a non-GLK STA.
 A GLK AP might permit associations from non-GLK STAs and acts as a non-GLK AP for those associated non-GLK STAs.
-GLK STAs can be Mesh STAs.
-All Mesh STAs in a GLK MBSS are GLK STAs.
-GLK STAs can support GLK peering through DMG Relays but GLK S1G STAs do not support and cannot use S1G Relays.
+GLK STAs can support a general link through DMG Relays.
+GLK S1G STAs cannot use or be a S1G Relay, and cannot support a general link through S1G Relays.

 The four-address frame format can be used in GLK transmissions of data frames.
 The use of the four-address frame format is required for such MPDUs if the frame’s SA, TA, RA and DA fields (for the source address, transmitter address, receiver address and destination address) are all different from each other.
 The three address frame format can be used, as defined by Table 9-3 (To/From DS combinations in Data frames), provided the addresses are consistent with Table 9-26 (Address field contents).